ander7agar/android-http-client/README.md

 **Android HTTP Client**

-Android Http Client It is a small library to make requests to any internet service simple and practical way.
+Android Http Client is a small library to make requests to any internet service simple and practical way.
 You can implement multiple interfaces for the management of the responses.
 It also includes interfaces for managing upload and download of files.